 Participant Fatigue (FACIT-F)

-Participant fatigue as measured by the Functional Assessment of Chronic Illness Therapy - Fatigue (FACIT-F) Scale
+Participant fatigue as measured by the Functional Assessment of Chronic Illness Therapy - Fatigue (FACIT-F) Scale.
+Total scores range from 0 to 52, with higher scores indicating less fatigue and better functioning.

 Time frame: Visit 2 (6 months post enrollment)